 Our Research on Misophonia

 Please help us learn more about misophonia and how best to help patients and families overcome these symptoms by participating in our research.
-Contact us using this contact form, call our office at (443) 287-7157, or email us at to learn more about ongoing research studies.
+You can learn more about our ongoing research studies by visiting the Interested in Participating in Our Research? page.
+You can also contact us by calling our research coordinator at (443) 287-7157 or by emailing us at .